kigster/laser-cutter/README.md

 Similar to boxmaker, this ruby gem generates PDFs that can be used as a basis for cutting boxes on a typical laser cutter.
 The intention is to create an extensible, well tested, and modern ruby framework for generating PDF templates used in laser cutting.

+## Warning

+This gem is not yet feature-completed, and is under development.

 ## Installation

 Add this line to your application's Gemfile: